James Tiptree Jr.: Death and legacy

 Sheldon continued writing under the Tiptree pen name for another decade.
 In the last years of her life, she suffered from depression and heart trouble, while her husband began to lose his eyesight, becoming almost completely blind in 1986.
-In 1976, then 61-year-old Sheldon wrote Silverberg expressing her desire to end her own life while she was still able-bodied and active; she said that she was reluctant to act upon this intention, as she did not want to leave her husband behind and could not bring herself to kill him.
+In 1976, then 61-year-old Sheldon wrote to Silverberg expressing her desire to end her own life while she was still able-bodied and active; she said that she was reluctant to act upon this intention, as she did not want to leave her husband behind and could not bring herself to kill him.
 Later, she suggested to her husband that they make a suicide pact when their health began to fail.
-On July 21, 1977, she wrote in her diary: "Ting agreed to consider suicide in 4–5 years."
+On July 21, 1977, she wrote in her diary: "Ting agreed to consider suicide in 4–5 years".

 Ten years later, on May 19, 1987, Sheldon shot her husband and then herself; she telephoned her attorney after the first shooting to announce her actions.
 They were found dead, hand-in-hand in bed, in their Virginia home.
 According to biographer Julie Phillips, the suicide note Sheldon left was written in September 1979 and saved until needed.
-Although the circumstances surrounding the Sheldons' deaths are not clear enough to rule out murder–suicide, testimony of those closest to them suggests a suicide pact.
+Although the circumstances surrounding the Sheldons' deaths are not clear enough to rule out caregiver murder–suicide (in that perhaps her husband was not ready to die), testimony of those closest to them suggests a suicide pact.

 Sexual orientation

-In her personal life, Bradley had a complex sexual orientation, and she described her sexuality in different terms over many years.
-For example, she explained it at one point: "I like some men a lot, but from the start, before I knew anything, it was always girls and women who lit me up."
+Sheldon was attracted to women throughout her life and described herself as a lesbian in the years before her death.
+In 1980 she wrote to Joanna Russ and stated "I am a Lesbian [sic] [...]
+I like some men a lot, but from the start, before I knew anything it was always girls and women who lit me up".
+Sheldon had affairs with men and "passionate crushes" on women during her first marriage, and later remarked "the 2 or 3 great loves of my life were girls".

 James Tiptree Jr. Award

-The James Tiptree Jr. Award, honoring works of science fiction or fantasy that expand or explore our understanding of gender, was named in her honor.
-The award-winning science fiction authors Karen Joy Fowler and Pat Murphy created the award in February 1991.
+The James Tiptree Jr. Award, honoring works of science fiction and fantasy that expand or explore the understanding of gender, was created by authors Karen Joy Fowler and Pat Murphy in February 1991.
 Works of fiction such as Half Life by Shelley Jackson and Light by M. John Harrison have received the award.
 Due to controversy over the circumstances of her and her husband's deaths, the name of the award was changed to the Otherwise Award in 2019.